ergo-services/ergo/docs/basics/process.md

 ## Termination

 Processes typically terminate themselves by returning an error from `ProcessRun`.
 In `act.Actor`, this manifests as returning an error from `HandleMessage`, `HandleCall`, or other handler callbacks.
 Return `gen.TerminateReasonNormal` for clean shutdown, or any other error to indicate why termination occurred.
-The process transitions to Terminated, runs its `ProcessTerminate` callback for cleanup, and is removed from the node.
+The process transitions to Terminated, is removed from the node, and then runs its `ProcessTerminate` callback for cleanup.

 If a panic occurs during message handling, the framework catches it, logs the stack trace, and terminates the process with `gen.TerminateReasonPanic`.
 The `ProcessTerminate` callback still runs, giving the process a chance to clean up despite the panic.